 Optical ring resonators are key components in the field of integrated photonics.
 The unique capability of ring resonators to selectively interact with specific wavelengths of light makes them extremely versatile.
 They can be utilized in a broad array of applications, including optical filtering, modulating, switching, and sensing.
 However, simulating a ring resonator can be computationally expensive due to the high-Q resonances.
 Alternatively, we can investigate the coupling between a straight waveguide to a ring only by simulating the coupling region.
 The coupling coefficients can be extracted from this much simpler simulation.

 FDTD simulations can diverge due to various reasons.
 If you run into any simulation divergence issues, please follow the steps outlined in our troubleshooting guide to resolve it.
+The same guide also discusses PML structure extrusion and its possible reflection artifacts in a simpler slanted-waveguide example.

 For more integrated photonic examples such as the 8-Channel mode and polarization de-multiplexer, the broadband bi-level taper polarization rotator-splitter, and the broadband directional coupler, please visit our examples page.